 In the immediate aftermath of an accident, the initial focus of responders is to gauge the scene and attend to victims.
 However, once the scene is under control, investigators will go to work piecing the chain of events together as best they can.
 In cases where injuries or even death result, this outcome of the investigation can play an important role in determining how the victim or the family of the deceased may move forward.

-Take, for example, a recent fatal accident that occurred in the Atlanta area.
+Take, for example, a recent fatal semi-truck and motorcycle accident that occurred in the Atlanta area.
 According to reports, on a recent weekday a crash occurred that left a motorcyclist dead.
 Just before noon, the motorcyclist was traveling north on Interstate-75 close to the interchange with Interstate-675 when a semi-truck apparently went through the median and hit the motorcyclist.
 The severity of the truck accident meant that the northbound side of the highway was closed for around 3 hours.